gatsbyjs/gatsby/packages/gatsby-transformer-remark/README.md

 }
 ```

 It's also possible to ask Gatsby to return excerpts formatted as HTML.
-You might use this if you have a blog post whose excerpt contains markdown links, and you want these links to render as anchor tags.
+You might use this if you have a blog post whose an excerpt contains markdown content--e.g. header, link, etc.--and you want these links to render as HTML.

 ```graphql
 {